dipakpatil5050/Java_Spring_Boot_Notes/Exception Handling.md

 ### 1. Checked Exception:

 These are exceptions that are checked at compile-time.
 They must be either caught or declared in the method signature using the `throws` keyword.
-Examples include `IOException`, `SQLException`, ClassNOt FoundException, etc.
+Examples include `IOException`, `SQLException`, `ClassNOt FoundException`, etc.

 ### 2. Unchecked Exception: